 Step 2: Create a GitHub Repository

 Now that we have git installed, we are going to create a directory for our repository.
-Open up the terminal window, again, and type the following:
+Let’s open up the terminal window, again.
+In the terminal window, we type the following commands:

 Step 3: Create the environment and a README files

-In the next step we are going to create our runtime.txt and README.md files.
-The file runtime.txt is where we tell which r environment we are going to use (the date we ran the script).
+In the next step, we are going to create our runtime.txt and README.md files.
+The file runtime.txt is where we tell which R environment we will use (the date we ran the script).
 This way, when we later create the Binder, we are going to create a “time machine” with the R version from this date.

 Creating the runtime.txt file: